There are few ways to add Python to Windows PATH. In this guide, you’ll see two methods to add Python to Windows path:

 Method 1: Install a Recent Version of Python

 You can easily add Python to Windows path by downloading a recent version of Python, and then checking the box to Add Python to PATH during the installation.

 Finish the installation, and you should be good to go.

-Alternatively, you may manually insert the paths into the Environment variables.
+Alternatively, you may manually add the paths into the Environment variables.

 Method 2: Manually add Python to Windows Path

 If you wish to stick with your previous version of Python, you may apply the steps below to manually add Python to Windows path.

 First, navigate to the Windows Environment Variables screen (where you can add/edit your paths):

 - Go to the Advanced tab and then click on the ‘Environment Variables…‘

 That should take you to the Environment Variables screen, where you can add new paths.

-You should see the following box, which will allow you to add new variables.
+You should then see the following box, which will allow you to add new variables.

 Before you type any values, you’ll need to locate the relevant Python paths.
-The paths that we are interested are:
+The paths that you’ll need to get are:

 - The Python application path, which is the folder where you originally installed Python.
 You can find the Python application path by following these steps: